mgoebel89/Hydroponic-drs/ReadMe.md

 -The provided documentation may contain seemingly unnecessary information that is not vital to the assembly

-## This guide will show you:
+## This guide will show you

 - How to build a hydroponic system yourself and how to apply technological methods such as:
-  + ESP32 Microcontroller programming in Micropython
+  - ESP32 Microcontroller programming in Micropython
-  + Implementing PH and EC sensors
+  - Implementing PH and EC sensors
 - Essential knowledge & concepts to apply or perhaps even expand upon your own hydroponic projects

 ## Prerequisites